SimonaPiz/GoldMedalMetrics/README.md

 In this project I wrote all the SQL statements for an Olympic metrics reporting web application called Gold Medal Metrics.

+You can view all of this functionality in action in the video below: [▶](https://content.codecademy.com/programs/build-apis/solution-videos/GoldMedalMetrics480.mov)

 ### Features

 Gold Medal Metrics allows users to: